 Also known as heel spur syndrome, the condition is often successfully treated with conservative measures, such as the use of anti-inflammatory medications, ice packs, stretching exercises, orthotic devices, and physical therapy.
 Note: Please consult your physician before taking any medications.
 In persistent cases, Extracorporeal Shock Wave Treatment (ESWT) may be used to treat the heel pain.

-For more information on Heel Pain and Plantar Fasciitis in the St. Louis, Fenton area call Ankle and Foot Institute.
+For more information on Heel Pain & Plantar Fasciitis in the St. Louis area call Ankle and Foot Institute.
 The Fenton Office can be reached at (636) 717-1100 & the Maryville office can be reached at (618)-288-2835.
 Call the office nearest you today!